furaihan/IndonesianCulinary/README.md

 ## Description

-The Indonesian Culinary Mod adds a variety of delicious Indonesian dishes to the game.
-From traditional favorites like Nasi Goreng and Rendang, to mouthwatering street food like Satay and Martabak, this mod will satisfy your cravings for Indonesian cuisine.
+The Indonesian Culinary Mod introduces a variety of delicious Indonesian dishes to the game.
+Enjoy traditional favorites like Perkedel and Wedang Uwuh, or indulge in mouthwatering street food such as Sate Jamur and Sate Ayam.
+This mod is sure to satisfy your cravings for authentic Indonesian cuisine.

 ## Features